 Since 2015, Bryan and the FEG Team have helped families navigate complex school-choice disputes – they are considered the ‘go-to’ education experts in the Minnesota family law arena.
-Having led more than 550 school-choice matters in Minnesota and surrounding states, FEG also recognizes the need to serve families through thoughtful and effective mediation services.
-Bryan works with families to develop child-centered solutions to custody and parenting time issues through a variety of Family Facilitative and Alternative Dispute Resolution (ADR) processes.
-Mr. Fleming recently became a qualified neutral under Rule 114 of the Minnesota General Rules of Practice, and his background and experience give him broad perspective as he helps parents and guardians solve problems by keeping the focus on the best interests of children.
+Having assisted with more than 700 school-choice dispute matters in Minnesota and surrounding states, FEG also recognizes the need to serve families through thoughtful and effective mediation services.
+The FEG Team works with families to develop child-centered solutions to custody and parenting time issues through a variety of Family Facilitative and Alternative Dispute Resolution (ADR) processes.
+Mr. Fleming is a qualified neutral under Rule 114 of the Minnesota General Rules of Practice, and his background and experience give him broad perspective as he helps parents and guardians solve problems by keeping the focus on the best interests of children.

 A native of San Francisco, California and proud Minnesota resident of 25+ years, Bryan earned his undergraduate degrees in Music Education and Trombone Performance at the University of New Mexico (Albuquerque), received his Master of Arts degree in Education Administration from Saint Mary's University of Minnesota and has pursued post-graduate studies at Harvard University in education leadership and policy.